DevExpress-Examples/reporting-basic-designer-javascript-integration/Readme.md

 This example consists of two parts:

-- A server (back-end) ASP.NET Core project that enables [cross-domain requests (CORS)](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS) (Access-Control-Allow-Origin) and implements a custom web report storage.
+- A server (back-end) ASP.NET MVC project that enables [cross-domain requests (CORS)](https://developer.mozilla.org/en-US/docs/Web/HTTP/CORS) (Access-Control-Allow-Origin) and implements a custom web report storage.

 - Report Designer front-end client JavaScript application.

 Perform the following steps to run this example:

-1. Open the back-end project solution (**CS\ServerSide.sln**) in Visual Studio and run the project.
+1. Open the back-end project solution (**CS\DXWebApplication1.sln**) in Visual Studio and run the project.
 2. Navigate to the **JS\ClientSide** folder that is the client part's root folder.
 3. Open the console and run the following command:
     - if you have the **npm** package manager: